How Big is God (part Five)

 2Corinthians 7:10 Godly sorrow brings repentance that leads to salvation and leaves no regret, but worldly sorrow brings death.

+And then he goes on with God's response to Godly repentance.
 When Godly sorrow produces repentance – He covers our sin.

 Psalm 32:1 ¶ «A Psalm of David.
 A Contemplation.» Blessed is he whose transgression is forgiven, Whose sin is covered.